 Thus, maltreatment usually takes place if parents can be characterized as people who themselves were abused as children; people who suffer from mental disorders; people using alcohol and drugs excessively; teen parents (18 years); those having a difficult psychological interfamilial climate.

 Children belonging to the risk group on the violence matter are as a rule those of infancy and tender age characterized by restlessness and irritability; those having physical and mental disabilities; those of hyperactive and impulsive behaviour.
-Such children often annoy parents, and it pushes the latter to the physical punishments.
+Such children often annoy parents, and it pushes the latter to physical punishments.
 However, it should be noted that sometimes the extremely bad behavior of children might be the result of child abuse.

 There are several types of child abuse, but their common feature is the emotional effect on a kid.
 The ways of punishment manifested through a stony silence, a harsh word or a slap may result in loneliness and feeling unsafe in children.
 The main forms of child abuse are emotional abuse, physical violence, child neglect, and child sexual abuse.